Home » Koh Mak » Where to Stay – Beach by Beach

 Far North East Coast

-With its feature swimming pool, Plubpla Koh Mak Retreat offers villas connected by raised walkways from 4,500bt to 6,200bt in high season.
-Villa Allure (formerly Little Moon) continues in much the same vein as before it changed hands but its prices have gone down considerably – 1,000bt upwards, restaurant on site, a very relaxed spot.
+With its feature swimming pool, Plubpla Koh Mak Retreat offers villas connected by raised walkways from 4,200bt to 5,200bt in high season.
+Villa Allure (formerly Little Moon) continues in much the same vein as before it changed hands but its prices have gone down considerably – 1,500bt upwards, restaurant on site, a very relaxed spot.

 East Coast and Ao Nid

-Bamboo Hideaway, Sea View Resort, Corsita and Sea Breeze Resort each sit on the hills along the east coast which overlook the ocean, all very peaceful with, of course, wonderful views – rooms range from 1,200bt to 3,500bt or more for family options.
+Bamboo Hideaway, Sea View Resort, Corsita, Buri Huts and Sea Breeze Resort each sit on the hills along the east coast which overlook the ocean, all very peaceful with, of course, wonderful views – rooms range from 1,500bt to 3,500bt or more for family options.
 They all have pools.

 South Coast

-In Ao Daeng, a sheltered bay with a red sand beach, you can opt for a glamping tent at Naivacha (Tent), where under canvas, it’s around 2,000bt a night for ensuite.
-Or they have an increasing number of standard a/c bungalows too.
+In Ao Daeng, a sheltered bay with a red sand beach, you can opt for a glamping tent at Naivacha (Tent), where under canvas or in a standard a/c bungalow, it’s around 2,900bt a night for ensuite. .

-Continuing round the coast, you’ll find a few cheaper options with the older rooms at Banana Sunset or up on stilts in at the secluded Pano Resort, all with sea views.
+Continuing round the coast, you’ll find a few cheaper options with the beach hut rooms or a/c bungalows at The Coral (if open) or up on stilts in at the secluded Pano Resort, all with sea views.
 Expect to pay from 750bt upwards for a fan room.

-Finally, Talay Time, on the southern tip, has decent a/c bungalows lining the rocky seafront, 1,500bt a night.
+Finally, Talay Time, on the southern tip, has decent a/c bungalows lining the rocky seafront, 2,000bt to 2,900bt a night.
 Their restaurant up on the hill is also now open, complete with its amazing views to Koh Kood, Koh Rang and the Koh Mak coast.

 Return to Koh Mak Island Guide